linozen/exocortex/content/refs/python-for-everybody.md

 'kill': 1, 'the': 3, 'soft': 1, 'Juliet': 1}
 ```

-#### Looping Through Dictionaries {#looping-through-dictionaries}
+#### Looping Through Dictionaries

-As it is not very convenient to look through the output above, let's
+As it is not very convenient to look through the output above, let's write a
-write a `for` loop that traverses the dictionary and prints the
+`for` loop that traverses the dictionary and prints the key-value pairs.
-key-value pairs.

 ```python
 counts = { 'chuck' : 1 , 'annie' : 42, 'jan': 100}